 It's a little different in the USAWC Distance Education Program.
-You'll still interact with the faculty instructor, but it will predominantly be through technology, whether email, Collaborate or Blackboard.
-You'll also interact with
+You'll still interact with the faculty instructor, but it will predominantly be through technology, whether email, Collaborate, Blackboard, or other communication facilitating technologies.

 The online learning environment is very different from the face-to-face, brick and mortar learning environment most of us grew up with for the majority of our education.
 Many of us are used to a university professor standing in the front of a class of students lecturing, and the students busily taking notes.